AUDIENCE:Patient, Health Professional, Pharmacy

 Healthcare professionals should not prescribe eszopiclone, zaleplon, or zolpidem to patients who have previously experienced complex sleep behaviors after taking any of these medicines.
 Healthcare Professionals should advise all patients that:

-Zaleplon is used on a short-term basis to treat insomnia (difficulty falling asleep).
-Zaleplon does not help you to stay asleep longer or decrease the number of times that you awaken during the night.
-Zaleplon is in a class of medications called hypnotics.
+Eszopiclone is used to treat insomnia (difficulty falling asleep or staying asleep).
+Eszopiclone is in a class of medications called hypnotics.
 It works by slowing activity in the brain to allow sleep.

-You may have more difficulty falling asleep or staying asleep on the first few nights after you stop taking zaleplon than you did before you started taking the medication.
-This is normal and usually gets better without treatment after one or two nights.
+After you stop taking eszopiclone, you may have more difficulty falling asleep and staying asleep than you did before you took the medication.
+These sleep problems are normal and usually get better without treatment after one or two nights.

-Zaleplon may cause other side effects.
-Tell your doctor if you experience any unusual problems while you are taking this medication.
+Eszopiclone may cause other side effects.
+Call your doctor if you have any unusual problems while taking this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online ( Web Site ) or by phone (1-800-332-1088).